-- At the end of the fiscal year, assets exceeded liabilities by \$68,136,106 (net assets) as compared with \$69,919,048 in the prior year.
+- At the end of the fiscal year, assets exceeded liabilities by \$69,889,962 (net assets) as compared with \$68,136,106 in the prior year.
 This amount is comprised of investments in capital assets, restricted and unrestricted net assets.
-Of the total amount, \$20,659,128 is considered unrestricted and available to meet the District's ongoing obligations.
-This amount was \$27,894,578 in the prior year.
-However, the majority of these funds have been designated for specific projects which will be required for replacement of capital facilities. - Total net assets decreased by \$1,782,942, compared to an increase of \$1,395,870 in the prior fiscal year.
-The significant reason for this decrease was lower connection fees as development and new connections have slowed down.
-In the prior year, the increase was due to increased investment earnings and restoration of the property tax received from the counties. - Operating revenues increased by \$1,495,664, which is due to a 16% rate increase in wholesale water rates, a 9% rate increase in retail water rates (for capital improvement program funding), a reduction in revenue with one wholesale agency unable to take water due to the low lake level and continued conservation efforts.
-In the prior year, operating revenues increased by \$452,711 which was due to an 8% rate increase in wholesale water rates and a 13% rate increase in retail water rates. - Non-operating revenues decreased by \$803,019, as the combined result of: 1) lower number of connections and corresponding revenue as development has slowed, and 2) increased interest revenues and property taxes.
-In the prior year, non-operating revenues decreased by \$514,811, as a result of: 1) restoration of property tax revenues following two years of the ERAF shift, and 2) increased interest revenues.
+Of the total amount, \$21,465,443 is considered unrestricted and available to meet the District's ongoing obligations.
+This amount was \$20,659,128 in the prior year.
+However, the majority of these funds have been designated for specific projects which will be required for replacement of capital facilities. - Total net assets decreased by \$1,753,856, compared to an decrease of \$1,782,942 in the prior fiscal year.
+The significant reason for the prior year decrease was the one-time payoff of the CalPERS retirement side-fund.
+This was an extraordinary event that is expected to occur once and save the District an estimated \$1.6M over the next twelve years.
+In the current year, the decrease is due to lower connection fees as development and new connections had slowed down and continue to do so. - Operating revenues increased by \$197,026, which is due to a 8% rate increase in wholesale water rates, a 5% rate increase in retail water rates (for capital improvement program funding), a reduction in revenue due to the low lake level and continued conservation efforts.
+In the prior year, operating revenues increased by \$1,495,664 which was due to an 16% rate increase in wholesale water rates and a 9% rate increase in retail water rates. - Non-operating revenues decreased by \$237,585, due to lower investment earnings as the direct result of the recessionary economy.
+In the prior year, non-operating revenues decreased by \$803,019 as a result of: 1) lower number of connections and corresponding revenue as develop has slowed, and 2) increased interest revenues and property taxes.